m33ts4k0z/retrorama-es-de/README.md

 I am totally new to EmulationStation theming so I used the [Colorful (Revisited) for ES-DE](https://github.com/anthonycaccese/colorful-revisited-es-de) as my base.

+I have yet to test the 16:10 ratio but I will since I plan on using this on my Legion Go.
+For the moment, the settings are the same for both 16:9 and 16:10

 This port is absolutely not perfect but works for my needs and I will try to update it if I notice any bugs.